Row64/MQTT_Location_Client_Android/README.md

-## Authentication Options
+## Connection and Authentication Options

+To connect to an MQTT broker, users must provide a valid host and port, in addition to a username and password if their broker requires authentication.
 The client permits flexible username and password authentication combinations.
 Currently, the following options are supported:

 * No authentication (anonymous authentication)
 * Username-only authentication
 * Basic authentication (username and password)

-To connect to an MQTT broker, users must provide a valid host and port, with the port number being a positive integer within the range of 1 through 65,535.
+*Users must currently connect over port 8883 (MQTT over TLS/SSL).
+At this time, using other ports may result in a connection failure.*